FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/05 Facilitator kit/Facilitator kit.md

 If each learning unit has its own quiz strategy then it should be provided together with the learning unit.

-The **assessment strategy** needs to describe the following items:

-- how many questions should be used from the questions pool
-- is there any weight that should be given to the questions
-- questions order (random or specific)
-- answers order
-- quiz duration
-- when the quiz starts and finishes
-- how many times it can be taken
-- grading method
-- completion rules
-- results publication guide

 To summarise, a **complete learning unit** consists of several parts: